Get Free Solar Panel Quotes

 Those on the feed-in tariff are likely to benefit from a diverter

-A solar diverter can be a handy way to get the most out of the energy your solar panel system generates.
+A solar diverter can be a handy way to increase your solar panel’s output and make the most out of it.
 After all, the more electricity your system generates, the sooner you’ll be able to break even on the cost of buying the solar panels themselves.

 We’ve rounded up everything you need to know about this technology and if it’s worth the investment.